rzanoli/synaptic/README.md

 import eu.fbk.ict.fm.nlp.synaptic.classification.sa.SentimentLearn;

 /**
+*
 * This class shows an example on how the SYNAPTIC API can be used for training the semantic classifier on
-* a given dataset and then using the produced classifier for classifying the same dataset.
+* a given dataset and then use the produced classifier for classifying the same dataset.
 *
 */
-public class LearnClassifyTest {
+public class LearnAndClassifyTest {

-	static String dataSet = "dataset.tsv"; // your dataset
+	private static String dataSet = "dataset.tsv"; // your dataset
-	static String model = "/tmp/dataset.sa.model";
+	private static String model = "/tmp/dataset.sa.model";

+        /**
+	* Trains the classifier
+	*/
 	public static void Learn() throws Exception {

 		SentimentLearn semanticLearn = new SentimentLearn();